JayPeaa/milestone4/README.md

 The ability to create a user list of liked recipes as well as the ability to filter by popularity would be a great enhancement to make in the future.
 In addition to implementing some controls around the like button to only allow registered users to like a recipe and limit the button to one click per user.

 Security would need to be enhanced prior to making an app like this live.
-Security has not been covered in depth in this programmed to this point so whilst this milestone goes further than is required there is still more work to be done.
+Security has not been covered in depth in this course to this point so whilst this milestone goes further than is required there is still more work to be done.

 Forms have been implemented with HTML with categories on select menus referencing the database.
 This can lead to some vulnerabilities from a security perspective.
 Utilising WTForms and hard coding form fields where dynamic updating is not required would help protect the underlying database.
 Course Category is a field which would be enabled to allow users to add their own categories in a future release.